Subcomandante Marcos: Political and philosophical writings

 Marcos's communiqués, in which he outlines his political and philosophical views, number in the hundreds.
 These writings, as well as his essays, stories and interviews, have been translated into numerous languages and published in dozens of edited collections and other compilations.
 Of Marcos's writings, Jorge Alonso claims, "With over 10,000 citations, he has also made a dent in the academic world.
-Marcos’ writings, as well as books based on him, have been referenced by a large number of researchers from different countries and in several languages."
+Marcos' writings, as well as books based on him, have been referenced by a large number of researchers from different countries and in several languages."

 Much has been written about Marcos's literary style, in particular its poetic nature and his use of humor, especially irony.

-He generally appears to prefer indirect expression, and his writings often take the form of fables or allegorical children's stories, though some are more earthy and direct.
-In a January 2003 letter to Euskadi Ta Askatasuna (the Basque ETA separatist group) titled "I Shit on All the Revolutionary Vanguards of This Planet", Marcos wrote, "We teach [children of the EZLN] that there are as many words as colors and that there are so many thoughts because within them is the world where words are born...And we teach them to speak with the truth, that is to say, to speak with their hearts."
+Marcos's writings are notable not only for their literary and philosophical depth but also for their use of mythopoetic narratives as a tool for decolonial critique and Indigenous epistemology.
+Through these narratives, Marcos reimagines revolutionary discourse by incorporating elements of Mesoamerican philosophy, such as cyclical conceptions of time and interconnectedness between humanity and nature.
+For instance, the concept of "Votán-Zapata," a fusion of the Mayan deity Votán and the revolutionary Emiliano Zapata, symbolizes the blending of Indigenous and revolutionary traditions to challenge colonial narratives and articulate an alternative vision of autonomy and justice.

 La Historia de los Colores (The Story of Colors) is on the surface a children's story, and is one of Marcos's most-read books.
 Based on a Mayan creation myth, it teaches tolerance and respect for diversity.
 The book's English translation was to be published with support from the U.S. National Endowment for the Arts, but in 1999 the grant was abruptly canceled after a reporter brought the book's content and authorship to NEA chairman William J. Ivey's attention.
 The Lannan Foundation stepped in and provided support after the NEA withdrew.
+The book ended up winning two Firecracker Alternative Book Awards.

 In 2005, Marcos wrote the detective story The Uncomfortable Dead with the whodunit writer Paco Ignacio Taibo II.
 This crime novel bears "a pro-ecology, pro-democracy, anti-discriminatory (racial, gender, and sexual orientation), anti-neoliberal globalization, and anti-capitalist" message.

-Some of Marcos's works that best articulate his political philosophy include "The Fourth World War Has Begun" (1997), alternatively titled "Seven Loose Pieces of The Global Jigsaw Puzzle"; "The Fourth World War" (1999); The Sixth Declaration of the Lacandon Jungle (2005); the four-part "Zapatistas and the Other: The Pedestrians of History" (2006); and Marcos's presentations in Critical Thought in the Face of the Capitalist Hydra and The Zapatistas’ Dignified Rage: Final Public Speeches of Subcommander Marcos.
+Some of Marcos's works that best articulate his political philosophy include "The Fourth World War Has Begun" (1997), alternatively titled "Seven Loose Pieces of The Global Jigsaw Puzzle"; "The Fourth World War" (1999); The Sixth Declaration of the Lacandon Jungle (2005); the four-part "Zapatistas and the Other: The Pedestrians of History" (2006); and Marcos's presentations in Critical Thought in the Face of the Capitalist Hydra and The Zapatistas' Dignified Rage: Final Public Speeches of Subcommander Marcos.
 Marcos's literary output serves a political purpose, and even performs a combative function, as suggested in a 2002 book titled Our Word is Our Weapon, a compilation of his articles, poems, speeches, and letters.